 If you relax your arms and shoulders and bend forward as though you were picking up a child, box or any object, you will note an internal rotation of one hand and a rotation of your upper core left or right.
 All of these Core Imbalances result in inefficient move and contribute to injury.

-Following the Wright Balance® Express Optimization Exercise in Level 2, when done in each of the 9 Stance Widths from your measurement results, you will note that your hips and shoulders are level.
+Following the Wright Balance® Express and Optimization Exercises in Level 2, when done in each of the 9 Stance Widths from your measurement results, you will note that your hips and shoulders are level.
 This means that the orientation of your spine and pelvis will be aligned minimizing wear and tear on the soft tissue of your Core and slowly eliminate soreness and pain created by these imbalances.

 If you bend forward as though you are picking up a child or a box, you will note that you have eliminated torso and arm rotation and your hands will hang the same in all stance widths.
 Your legs and Core will now provide maximum support when lifting.

 After a few days of the Wright Balance® Express exercise, these change will remain for 12 to 24 hours. and you will experience begin to experience relief of soft tissue pain and increased mobility within a few days of the Wright Balance® Core Optimization Exercises.